AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/00_Azure_Overview/README.md

 [Infrastructure as Code (IaC)](https://learn.microsoft.com/devops/deliver/what-is-infrastructure-as-code) provides a way to describe or declare what infrastructure looks like using descriptive code.
 The infrastructure code is the desired state.
 The environment will be built when the code runs and completes.
 One of the main benefits of IaC is that it is human readable.
 Once the environment code is proven and tested, it can be versioned and saved into source code control.
 Developers can review the environment changes over time.

+There are a few options of IaC tooling to choose from when provisioning and managing Azure resources.
+These include Azure-native tools from Microsoft, like ARM templates and Azure Bicep, as well as third-party tools popular within the industry like HashiCorp Terraform.

 ##### ARM templates

 [ARM templates](https://learn.microsoft.com/azure/azure-resource-manager/templates/) can deploy Azure resources in a *declarative* manner.
 Azure Resource Manager can potentially create the resources in an ARM template in parallel.
 ARM templates can be used to create multiple identical environments, such as development, staging, and production environments.